trimble-oss/dba-dash-docs/content/docs/help/faq.md

 - [How do I remove an Instance?](#how-do-i-remove-an-instance)
 - [How do I customize the tooltip length in the grid?](#how-do-i-customize-the-tooltip-length-in-the-grid)

+## Does DBA Dash collect any telemetry or usage information?

+**No**.
+All the data that DBA Dash collects is stored in the repository database which is fully under your control.

 ## I Found a bug

 Please create an [Issue](https://github.com/trimble-oss/dba-dash/issues).
 Before submitting an issue, please check if there is an existing issue for the bug.
 Include as much information as possible about your environment and how to reproduce the bug, including full error messages.
 Be careful not to include any security sensitive data in your issue.

 Are you able to fix the bug yourself?
 Please mention this in the issue.
 We accept pull requests!